Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 ### Unlocking all Votes

-This function unlocks the votes of a memeber once a proposal's voting period has elapsed.
+This function unlocks the votes of a member once a proposal's voting period has elapsed.
 Through its execution, members can regain their voting power, ensuring a fair and transparent democratic process within the Dao's ecosystem.

 The `unlock_votes` function unlocks votes cast by a user on a specific proposal within the Dao.